Will Replace Imported Analogues: Roselectronics Starts Production of Fisht Mini-Computers for Neural Networks

 The Fisht processor module operates on the basis of Russian Astra Linux and Neutrino operating systems.
 It can be used in medical instrument engineering and the creation of industrial automation systems and digital twins.

-It has already proven its effectiveness in detecting and recognizing low-flying objects by electronic warfare devices, and in processing data in real time from sensors in oil fields in remote regions of the Russian Federation.
+It has already proven its effectiveness in detecting and recognizing low-flying objects by electronic warfare devices, in processing data in real time from sensors at oil fields in remote regions of the Russian Federation.

 Roselectronics

-The architecture of the module and its cost allow enterprises to modernize existing computing inventory with minimal costs.
+The architecture of the module and its cost allow enterprises to modernize existing computing equipment with minimal costs.

-Fisht will be able to replace imported counterparts Radxa, Vortex, Forlinx, Core, iCore, Icop and Advantech.
+Fisht will be able to replace imported analogues Radxa, Vortex, Forlinx, Core, iCore, Icop and Advantech.

 Return of the Zeppelin Era: Roselectronics and Bauman University to Develop Aerostat Technology